 Mountaineering in Sikkim has been introduced very recently.
-Government of Sikkim opened few alpine peaks for climbing as a new step to promote quality adventure tourism in Sikkim.
-Mountaineering season in Sikkim starts from April to June, and September to November, when daytime temperature at most altitude are quite comfortable.
-Above 4000m in the morning and evening the temperature will be considerably lower and can drop to around -20 degree Celsius.
-Usually day time temperatures are pleasant but nights are very cold above 5000m.
-Temperature are milder in spring but there can be more snow around.
-Mid April, June through last week of September, to first week of December, is the safest and the best time for climbing and mountaineering as well as for trekking in Sikkim.
+The government of Sikkim opened a few alpine peaks for climbing as a new step to promote quality adventure tourism in Sikkim.
+Mountaineering season in Sikkim starts from April to June, and from September to November when the daytime temperatures at most altitudes are quite comfortable.
+Above 4000m in the morning and evening, the temperature will be considerably lower and can drop to around -20 degrees Celsius.
+Usually, daytime temperatures are pleasant but nights are very cold above 5000m.
+Temperature is milder in spring but there can be more snow around.
+Mid-April, June through the last week of September, to the first week of December, is the safest and the best time for climbing and mountaineering as well as for trekking in Sikkim.